 Judgment in respect of those proceedings was handed down by the NSW Supreme Court in April 2016.

-In the further reasons for judgment delivered on the 10th March 2017, amongst other issues, the Supreme Court determined that any subsequent sale of shares purchased on or after 25th August 1999 should be taken into account in determining the quantum of damages suffered.
+The Court found that the quantum of damages in which shareholders are entitled to claim for purchases on or after 25th August 1999 will be calculated based on the inflationary percentage applicable on the date of purchase.
+In the further reasons for judgment delivered on the 10th March 2017, amongst other issues, the Supreme Court also determined that any subsequent sale of shares purchased on or after 25th August 1999 should be taken into account in determining the quantum of damages suffered.

 Following the handing down of the judgment, dividend payments were made to the successful plaintiffs in September 2017.